 Note that statistics for blob and text columns are not collected.
 If explicitly specified, a warning is returned.

 -- update all engine-independent statistics for all columns and indexes ANALYZE TABLE tbl PERSISTENT FOR ALL; -- update specific columns and indexes: ANALYZE TABLE tbl PERSISTENT FOR COLUMNS (col1,col2,...)
 INDEXES (idx1,idx2,...); -- empty lists are allowed: ANALYZE TABLE tbl PERSISTENT FOR COLUMNS (col1,col2,...)
-INDEXES (); ANALYZE TABLE tbl PERSISTENT FOR COLUMNS () INDEXES (idx1,idx2,...); -- the following will only update mysql.table_stat fields: ANALYZE TABLE tbl PERSISTENT FOR COLUMNS () INDEXES (); -- with use_stat_tables != NEVER a simple ANALYZE TABLE collects engine-independent statistics for all columns and indexes.
+INDEXES (); ANALYZE TABLE tbl PERSISTENT FOR COLUMNS () INDEXES (idx1,idx2,...); -- the following will only update mysql.table_stat fields: ANALYZE TABLE tbl PERSISTENT FOR COLUMNS () INDEXES (); -- with use_stat_tables = COMPLEMENTARY, a simple ANALYZE TABLE -- collects engine-independent statistics for all columns and indexes.
 SET SESSION use_stat_tables='COMPLEMENTARY'; ANALYZE TABLE tbl;